rdkcentral/rdk-halif-libdrm/docs/pages/libdrm.md

 libdrm calls return 0 if successful, or -1 otherwise.

 ### Persistence Model
-There is no requirement for the interface to persist any setting information.
+There is no requirement for the interface to persist any settings information.

 ## Non-functional requirements